1970

 Rock/Little Queenie/Brown Sugar)

-films a 30-minute private silent movie 'Going Home', with footage of MJ & KR.
+a 30-minute private silent movie titled 'Going Home', with footage of MJ & KR.

 Stray Cat Blues/Love In Vain/Prodigal Son/Dead Flowers/Midnight

-Note: Parts of both shows were filmed on super 8.
+Note: Parts of this shows were filmed on super 8.

 - interview with MJ